nkh/bash-rd/README.md

 # RELAYS

-Get a server's output to another terminal, the relay will close when server closes.
+Get a server's output to another terminal, the relay will close when the server closes.

 ```bash
 rd -r id